JaKooLit/Debian-Hyprland/README.md

 - If you have nvidia, and wanted to use proprietary drivers, uninstall nouveau first (if installed).
 This script will be installing proprietary nvidia drivers and will not deal with removal of nouveau.
 - NVIDIA users / owners, after installation, check [`THIS`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Notes_to_remember#--for-nvidia-gpu-users)

-#### ⚠️ WARNING! nwg-look takes long time to install.
-- nwg-look is a utility to costumize your GTK theme.
-It's a LXAppearance like.
-Its a good tool though but this package is entirely optional

 #### ✨ Costumize the packages to be installed
-- inside the install-scripts directory, you can edit 00-hypr-pkgs.sh.
+- inside the install-scripts directory, you can edit 01-hypr-pkgs.sh.
 Do not edit 00-dependencies.sh unless you know what you are doing.
 Care though as the Hyprland Dots may not work properly!

 #### 💫 SDDM and GTK Themes offered
 - If you opted to install SDDM theme, here's the [`LINK`](https://github.com/JaKooLit/simple-sddm)